bhamrick/precision_system/README.md

 * 3♥️!
 22-24
 * And so on

-If agreement was made by a splinter, values should be adjusted to account for wasted values in the short suit, and there is an extra step for hands that get adjusted to sub-minimum.
+Exception: If agreement was made by a splinter, it is better for the hand opposite the shown shortness to be captain for better bidding accuracy.
+Relaying asks for strength, other bids outside the trump suit are directly asking about help in that suit, and notrump asks for a cue bid (4NT remains keycard).
+An ask in the splinter suit is for clarity on the shortness, whether immediately or after a relay for strength.

+When shortness is shown, 3NT is no longer considered an offer to play.

-Example 3: After 1♣️-1♥️-3♦️!
+Example 3: After 1♣️!-1♥️-3♦️!

 * 3♥️!
-Worse than 8
+Asks for strength
     * 3♠️!
-8-10
+16-18
     * 3NT!
-10-12
+18-20
     * And so on
+* 3♠️!
+Asks about spade holding
+* 3NT!
+Demands cue bid
+* 4♣️!
+Asks about club holding
+* 4♦️!
+Asks about shortness
+    * 4♥️!
+Singleton
+    * 4♠️!
+Void

+If the splintering player is already limited, then the strength relay is just a regular asking bid.

+Example 4: After P-1♣️!-1♥️-1♠️-3♣️!, note that the initial pass limits responder to 8-10.

+* 3♦️!
+Asks about diamond holding
+* 3♥️!
+Asks about heart holding
+* 3NT!
+Demands cue bid
+* 4♣️!
+Asks about shortness
+    * 4♦️!
+Singleton
+    * 4♥️!
+Void
+* 4♠️ Signoff

 # Miscellaneous